How to Prove Retaliation in the Workplace | Labor and Employment Attorney

 • The outcome

-The evidence you can provide in a workplace retaliation case is key to advancing your legal claim.
+The evidence you can provide in a workplace retaliation case is key to advancing your legal claim in California.
 To help substantiate the claim, you will need as many documents as possible.
 They will also help to connect the dots for your lawyer, and for the opposing side, too.

 Evidence varies, but to help support your workplace retaliation case, consider the following: